Code-4-Community/c4c-dev-docs/docs/hats/api-spec-school.md

 ### Create One School
 Used to create a single school record.
 Before creating the school, we check if a school with this name, address, and country already exists.
-If yes, and the school was previously deleted or hidden, we un-hide and un-delete the school.
+If yes, and the school was previously deleted or hidden, we un-delete the and update the hidden field to the given value.

 `POST` request to `/api/v1/protected/schools` with body:
 ```json